CHINGRI AAM KASUNDI

 However, today I am using readymade aam kasundi (2Tbsp).
 At first, marinate the prawn (450g, medium size) with salt to taste, turmeric powder (1tsp) and red chilli powder (1tsp), gently mix all the ingredients with hand.
 Keep it aside.

 Chingri Aam Kasundi is ready to serve.
-You can enjoy the recipe in the coming summer with steam rice.
+You can enjoy the recipe in the coming summer with steamed rice.

 When we grind mustard seeds, add green chilli (1-2pc) and a pinch of salt in the grinder so it will not taste bitter.